CoDS-GCS/MEGR-APT-code/README.md

 - `/logs` directory is the default location for all generated system logs
 - `/model` directory is the default location for all GNN trained models.
 - `/dataset` directory is the default location for query graphs, IOC files, experiments checkpoints and results and detected subgraphs.
-- `/jupyter_labs/Demo-MEGR-APT.ipynb` : A demo scenario for two query graphs from DARPA TC3 CADETS host.
-It includes investigation reports for detected subgraphs.
+- `Investigation_Reports.ipynb` : Scripts to generate investigation reportsfor detected subgraphs. the notebook includes a demo scenario for two query graphs from DARPA TC3 CADETS host.

 ## Installation
 To setup the environment install `requirements.txt` then `torch_requirements.txt`.
 We prepared an example bash script for setting up the environment `setup_environment.sh`, Please recheck before using it.